 If you offer online support or social media correspondence, do you want your consumer to be able to interact with a live agent via your website or social media direct message system or do you want them to have to wait for an e-mailed or direct messaged response?

 If you offer a live agent, do you want that team to be available around the clock to serve your consumer whenever they need it?
-How quickly will you expect your consumer’s response or concern to be dealt with?
+How quickly will you expect your consumer’s response or concern to be handled?

 The decisions you make involving each of these processes will become your standard of customer service and will affect how your consumer views your brand.
 Now this standard can change over time as you see what works best for your consumer or what is leaving them with something to be desired.

-If you choose to change anything about your standards, ensure that each person is trained accordingly to match your new standard.
+If you choose to change anything about your standards, ensure that each person is trained accordingly to match your new norm.
 This ensures that your consumer is getting the consistent service they expect.

 The more those involved in your brand understand how you expect every consumer and complication to be handled, the more your consumer will come to trust your brand and the more likely they are to return to you when they need your services again.
 Along that same line of thinking, they will also be more likely to recommend others they know to come to you.
 So not only will you be able to retain your current consumer, but you’ll be building your brand and your brand’s reputation at the same time.

-While we know that the line about the customer always being right isn’t always true, their satisfaction is ultimately what matters and the processes you enact along with the standards you uphold will ensure that satisfaction.
+While we know that the line about the customer always being right isn’t still true, their satisfaction is what ultimately matters, and the processes you enact along with the standards you uphold will ensure that satisfaction.